marioizquierdo/mario-redis-lock/README.md

 require 'mario-redis-lock'
 redis = Redis.new(url: "redis://:p4ssw0rd@host:6380")

+RedisLock.configure do |c|
-val = nil
+  c.redis = redis
-tries = 1000
+  c.key = 'heavy_query_lock'
-loop do
+  c.autorelease = 20 # assume it never takes more than 20 seconds to do the slow query c.retry = false # try to acquire only once, if the lock is already taken then the new value should be cached again soon end

+def fetch_with_lock(retries = 10)
   val = fetch redis, 'heavy_query', 10 do
+    # If we need to recalculate val,
-    # Use a lock to make sure only one thread makes the heavy_database_query
+    # use a lock to make sure that heavy_database_query is only done by one process
-    RedisLock.acquire({
-      redis: redis,
-      key: 'heavy_query_lock',
-      autorelease: 20 # assume it never takes more than 20 seconds to do the slow query
-      retry: false # try to acquire only once, if the lock is already taken then the new value should be cached again soon }) do |lock|
+    RedisLock.acquire do |lock|
       if lock.acquired?
-        heavy_database_query # Recalculate if not cached (SLOW, but done only by one process) else
+        heavy_database_query
+      else
         nil # do not store in cache and return val = nil end
     end
   end

-  if val != nil # we have a value
-    break
+  # Try again if cache miss, and the lock was acquired by other process.
+  if val.nil? and retries > 0
+    fetch_with_lock(retries - 1)
   else
-    break if (tries -= 1) <= 0 # we are tired of waiting for the lock

-    # If val could not be calculated, keep trying ...
-    # The next time the value could be already cached, or the lock could have been released.
-    sleep 1
+    val
   end
 end

+val = fetch_with_lock()
 puts val
 ```